THOUSANDS of food lovers are set to descend on Oxford’s South Park for the second Foodies Festival.

-The event runs from Saturday, August 27 until Monday, August 29 and features performances from top chefs, cookery schools for children and adults, and the chance to try your hand as a mixologist at a drinks masterclasses.
+The event runs from Saturday, August 27 until Monday, August 29 and features performances from top chefs, cookery schools for children and adults, and the chance to try your hand as a mixologist at

 Festival spokesman Roben Hera said: “We were really pleased with the turnout last year.
 It felt really well received in Oxford, everyone was so lovely and friendly.”

 The organisers run Foodie Festivals across the country, with the Oxford event the last in the annual calendar.